fsmi/rpcd/README.md

 The daemon configuration file closely mirrors the standard `ini` file format.
 An example configuration may be found in [daemon/rpcd.conf](daemon/rpcd.conf).
+Sub-configuration files can be pulled in while parsing with an `include <file>` line.

 To generate a layout dump from an existing ratpoison instance, run `ratpoison -c sfdump`.